 First, I need to tell you about the Ovstrovster Rebbe, an obscure though revered sage from the early days of the 20th century.
 The Ovstrovster, a holy ascetic, fasted daily for the entire 40 years of his rabbinic reign.
 Each evening he would break the fast with a crumb of hard tack and a glass of water, then begin again the fast of the next day.
 His father was an uneducated baker who recited psalms and shed tears into the bread as he kneaded the dough.
 His son, the future Rebbe, developed a revulsion for food.
 At several points in time other learned souls attempted to dissuade the young rebbe from further self-mortification, among them the great and holy Gerer Rebbe.
 The Ovstrovster remained undeterred.
 He was known far and wide for his simplicity, his purity and his learning.
+Now to the point.
 By the Ovstrovster Rebbe’s mystical calculations, he determined that the Exodus of the Israelites from Egypt, the eve of the political liberation and birth of the people Israel, the event we celebrate as Passover, coincided precisely with the the Blessing of the Sun, Birkat HaChama.
 For those unfamiliar with this little known holiday, Birkat HaChama is recited by the entire Jewish community, or at least those who are aware of it, every 28 years.
 Most recently it occurred on April 8, 2009, converging again with the eve of Passover, an exceedingly rare event.
-The only two years in which this convergence has occurred in the last two millennia were in 1309 and 1925.
-The Blessing of the Sun will not inttersect with Passover again until the year 2121, and then with the seventh day of Passover.
+The only other years in which this convergence has occurred in the last two millennia were 1309 and 1925.
+The Blessing of the Sun will not intersect with Passover again until the year 2121, and then with the seventh day of the holiday.